feeling sad and lonely in a relationship

 Have you ever heard of the lonely wife syndrome?
 It happens when a wife’s needs, concerns, and desires are completely ignored by her husband.
-When a wife yearns for intimacy and connection but her husband chooses to not respond or ignores her, she expresses her concerns to him.
+That’s when a wife often starts to say, “I feel emotionally disconnected from my husband.”
+She yearns for intimacy and connection but her husband chooses to not respond or ignores her when she expresses her concerns to him.

 Related Reading: 7 Signs Of Loneliness In A Relationship And How To Cope

 It’s a myth that you should never feel alone in a relationship.
 Even in the most healthy relationships, there are times when partners drift apart or start to feel they are married but single.
 They begin to feel like they’re in an empty marriage.
 It’s important to not let it grow into a kind of distance that leads to loss of emotional and physical intimacy.
 This can further escalate into complaints such as “he/she never asks me about myself anymore”.
 This issue commonly occurs because of,